GluuFederation/docs-oxd-prod/3.1.1/sources/api/index.md

 # OpenID Connect & UMA Protocol Overview

-The oxd-server supports the [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html) and [UMA 2.0](https://docs.kantarainitiative.org/uma/wg/oauth-uma-grant-2.0-05.html) profiles of OAuth 2.0.
+oxd implements the [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html) and [UMA 2.0](https://docs.kantarainitiative.org/uma/wg/oauth-uma-grant-2.0-05.html) profiles of OAuth 2.0.

-OpenID Connect can be used to send a user for authentication and gather identity information about the user.
-UMA 2.0 can be used to manage what digital resources the user should have access to.
+- The [oxd OpenID Connect APIs](#openid-connect-authentication) can be used to send a user to an OpenID Connect Provider (OP) for authentication and to gather identity information about the user.

+- The [oxd UMA APIs](#uma-2-authorization) can be used to send a user to an UMA Authorization Server (AS) for access management policy enforcement, for example to centrally manage which people (or software clients) can access which web pages and APIs.

 ## OpenID Connect Authentication